 Step 10: Confirm the launch of the Multi-user feature each time you start the program.

-Step 11: You can prepare for Cisco exams with the simulator software you have installed on your Linux Mint distribution.
+Step 11: You can prepare for Cisco exams with the simulator software installed on your Linux Mint distribution.

 How to Install Packet Tracer 7.2.2

 Cisco previously published the setup file as tar.gz for Linux systems.
-But now the installation file is published as .run.
-Copy the downloaded PacketTracer.run file to your desktop and then open the terminal.
+But now the installation file is printed as .run.
+Copy the downloaded PacketTracer.run file to your desktop and open the terminal.